• Skip to primary navigation

 Notes

-• Storage: Cookies will keep for 5 days in a sealed container at room temperature.
+• Storage: Cookies will keep for 5 days in a sealed container at room temperature or 3 months in the freezer.
 To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

 • Can I use natural peanut butter?: No, do not use natural peanut butter for this recipe (the type that separates as it sits).
 The dough will turn out dry, and the baked cookies will turn out oily.

 • Can I use jelly instead of jam?: No, jelly is essentially a thickened fruit juice.
-When melted in the oven, the jelly will liquefy and soak into the cookie while it bakes, creating a soggy bottom that falls apart when handled.
-Instead, use jam or preserves, which are made with mashed fruit pieces.
+When melted in the oven, the jelly liquefies and soaks into the cookie base.
+Jam or preserves work best because they're made with crushed fruit and hold up to baking.

 • More tips: Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!